 Gary had been an elevator repairman for thirty years.
 He was loyal to the work, though it proved to be indifferent to him.
-He worked for hundreds of different companies on contract with little to no benefits.
+He worked for dozens of different companies on contract with little to no benefits.
 At this point in his life, it didn’t bother him.
 He had plenty of projects with overtime pay that he was just squirreling away.
 It was just him now.
 He lost Flo six years prior and there wasn’t anybody else’s wellbeing he worried about.

 He laughed to himself wistfully as a memory of Flo graced his mind.
-Contrary to Gary’s way of relaxing, Flo’s preferred relaxed position was lying down on the couch or the bed.
+Contrary to Gary’s upright way of relaxing, Flo’s preferred relaxed position was lying down on the couch or in bed.
 She would withhold lying down from herself until she was in her pajamas and fully ready to appreciate the first stretch while all laid out.
 It was one of the biggest treats of her day.
 “Nothing’s better than that first stretch after a long day.
 You only get one, gotta do it right.”

 Gary tried to mimic her stretches for a week or so after she died, but realized what made him comfortable was different from what made Flo comfortable.
 To each his own, nothing wrong with that.